ddangelorb/gthbmining/README.md

 # gthbmining
 gthbmining stands for "GitHub mining" and is a data mining approuch to discover trends from public GitHub database repositories.

+Due to dependences factors, this project is still using Python 2.
+Future deploys will support Python 3.

 Dependencies
 ------------
-* Python
+* Python 2
 * scikit-learn
 * [github3.py](https://github.com/github3py/github3py) by Ian Cordasco

 Setting up
 ------------
-Assuming you already have Python installed follow the steps bellow.
-Otherwise, go to [Python download page](https://www.python.org/downloads/) and install Python.
+Assuming you already have Python 2 installed follow the steps bellow.
+Otherwise, go to [Python download page](https://www.python.org/downloads/release/python-2716/) and install Python 2.

+PS: The Python download link above redirects to Python 2.7.16, which was the last version tested.

 	$ python --version
     $ pip install github3.py